till-f/NetMessage/README.md

 }
 ```

-*Instances of these classes are (de)serialized by the selected `IPayloadSerializer`.
+*Instances of these classes are (de)serialized by the selected `IDataSerializer`.
 By default, the `XmlSerializer` from
 .NET is used.*

 ### 3. Initialize and start server